 Nikon D5600: Bad For

 In case if you are looking for some high-end features with additional controls, Nikon D5600 is not suitable to your needs.
-Those who want to capture professional quality videos will not be satisfied with its limited 1080p resolution level.
+Those who want to capture professional-quality videos will not be satisfied with its limited 1080p resolution level.
 Also, the battery performance is not suitable for professional users.

-Nikon D5600 is a great choice for intermediate level photography as it can support users with wide range of advanced features.
+Nikon D5600 is a great choice for intermediate level photography as it can support users with a wide range of advanced features.
 The SnapBridge capability makes it suitable for easy sharing of captured images.
 The image quality is impressive enough with quick performance and straightforward handling.